-SWSP4266 is normally an 18-week block placement of 4 days per week, approximately 7 hours per day (minimum of 500 hours)
+SWSP4266 is an 18-week block placement of 4 days per week approximately 7 hours per day (minimum of 500 hours)

-SWSP7266 is normally an 18-week block placement of 4 days per week, approximately 7 hours per day (minimum of 500 hours)
+SWSP7266 is an 18-week block placement of 4 days per week approximately 7 hours per day (minimum of 500 hours)

 Daily start and finishing times will be determined by the agency.
 It is the student's responsibility to clarify these expectations at the commencement of the placement.
-Some placements involve activities outside normal hours (e.g., when running an evening group session or a weekend workshop).
+Some placements involve activities outside normal hours (eg when running an evening group session or a weekend workshop).
 Where possible students should prioritise attending these valuable learning opportunities.
-Attendance at out-of-hours events requested or recommended by the Supervisor counts as placement time on an hour-to-hour basis.
+All learning opportunities requested or recommended by the Supervisor, counts as placement time and should be recorded on a student's timesheet.

-Students should follow agency requirements for logging their hours, and this should be monitored and signed by their onsite placement Supervisors on a regular basis.
-All recorded hours must be accurate and match activities undertaken using the Student Placement Timesheet available on your placement Blackboard site (under 'Learning Resources' portal on left hand side of screen).
+Students should follow agency requirements for logging their hours, and this should be monitored and signed by their onsite placement supervisor on a regular basis.
+All recorded hours must be accurate and match activities undertaken using the student placement timesheet available on your placement blackboard site (under 'Learning Resources' portal on left hand side of screen).

-On completion of the placement, students need to arrange for their Social Work Supervisor to sign and date the statement on the last page of the timesheet confirming that the full 500 hours have been completed and the final evaluation has been passed.
-The student is then required to upload to blackboard their final timesheet that is signed off by student and relevant supervisors.
+On completion of the placement, students need to arrange for their social work supervisor to sign and date the statement on the last page of the timesheet confirming that the full 500 hours have been completed, and the final evaluation has been passed.
+Once this has been signed by the student and relevant supervisor/s, please upload to the relevant course blackboard site.
 It is important to ensure this final signed copy is uploaded in a timely manner upon completion of your placement hours to ensure no delays to your grade.

-If you have any concerns regarding completing placement on time, please ensure you have discussed this with your supervisors and liaison and notified the placement education team via fielded@ug.edu.au.
+If you have any concerns regarding completing placement on time, please ensure you have discussed this with your supervisors and liaison and notified the PET via fielded@uq.edu.au.